dbt-labs/dbt-codegen/README.md

 column names to your source definition.

 ### Usage:
-1. Use the macro (in dbt Develop, in a scratch file, or in a run operation) like
+1. Use the macro (in dbt Develop, in a scratch file, or in a run operation) like so:
-  so:

 ```
 {{ codegen.generate_source('raw_jaffle_shop') }}
 ```

 Alternatively, call the macro as an [operation](https://docs.getdbt.com/docs/using-operations):

 ```
 $ dbt run-operation generate_source --args 'schema_name: raw_jaffle_shop'
 ```

 or

 ```
 # for multiple arguments, use the dict syntax
-$ dbt run-operation generate_source --args '{"schema_name": "raw_jaffle_shop", "database_name": "raw"}'
+$ dbt run-operation generate_source --args '{"schema_name": "jaffle_shop", "database_name": "raw"}'
 ```

 2. The YAML for the source will be logged to the command line

 ```
 version: 2